tommygorham/web/README.md

-## This Repository contains web stuff.
+## This repository contains web stuff.
 * Each subfolder is its own, separate project
 * No plan to update these, as they are mostly just old college assignments
 * Below is a brief description of each subfolder/project